October 1, 2016

 The last transfers of tax recovery land to municipalities from the 2011 sale will be concluded by spring 2017, after which all provincial tax recovery lands will have been transferred to municipalities.

 The Land Use Framework process continues with the consultation and development of sub-regional and operational plans under the South Saskatchewan Regional Plan.
-The “multiple-use” paradigm, although starting to shift into conversations about watershed health and biodiversity, still dominates perceptions of the value of public lands.
+The “multiple-use” paradigm, although starting to shift into conversations about watershed health and biodiversity, is still dominated by a resource-based perception of the value of public lands.

-AWA sees public land as an interest of all Albertans.
-The public and grazing leaseholders should both share the stewardship responsibilities and be the beneficiaries of public lands, managed by the government.
+AWA believes the public and grazing leaseholders should both share the stewardship responsibilities and be the beneficiaries of public lands, managed by the government.
 AWA supports performance measures and effective monitoring and analysis of grazing leases as recommended by the Auditor General.

-AWA submits its comments on the draft land-use planning recommendations from the South Saskatchewan Regional Advisory Council.
+In January, AWA submits comments on the draft land-use planning recommendations from the South Saskatchewan Regional Advisory Council:

 “AWA believes there are many positive elements to the recommendations of the South Saskatchewan Regional Advisory Council… But the recommendations also contain many inconsistencies and shortcomings; factors that will need to be urgently addressed before any final Regional Plan is developed.”